-Nanocatalysis welcomes submissions of the following article types: Correction, Editorial, Methods, Mini Review, Original Research, Review, Specialty Grand Challenge and Technology and Code.
+Nanocatalysis welcomes submissions of the following article types: Correction, Editorial, Methods, Mini Review, Original Research, Review and Specialty Grand Challenge.

 All manuscripts must be submitted directly to the section Nanocatalysis, where they are peer-reviewed by the Associate and Review Editors of the specialty section.